rondevera/twig/README.md

+Twig
+====

 **Twig** lets you track ticket ids, reminders, and other metadata for your Git branches.

 If you use lots of Git branches, you know the struggle.
 You need to remember the last few branches you worked on, but `git branch` just lists your branches alphabetically.
 It's as useful as listing them in random order.
-You also need those branches' ticket ids and ticket statuses, and some reminders to yourself of what to do next with each branch.
+You also need those branches' ticket ids and ticket statuses, and some reminders of what to do next with each branch.

 Here's what Twig can do for you: